 Of course, I was going to be graduating from UM, and I had no problem with the school itself.
 It was a good school and everything, but I did spend three years going to every game against them screaming profanities and praying they would fail so my boys could win the championship.
 I would always be a Terrier at heart.
 Taking care of my brother and being close to the most important people in my life were more significant than the name of the college on my degree.

-I was shaking my head as I picked up Neal Broten, Ken Morrow and Mark Pavelich's dirty dishes.
+I was shaking my head as I picked up Neal Broten, Dave Christian, and Mark Pavelich's dirty dishes.
 They, on their second time meeting me, had giving me a hug as a greeting, called me 'Callie' and asked if I was settling in on all right, then left the diner promising that they would see me around.

 "Didn't believe the whole 'Minnesota nice' thing, did you?"
 Tommy asked as he fell into step next to me on the way to the kitchen.